-While recycling processes consume energy and initially increase emissions, they ultimately prevent new raw materials from being extracted from the ground for future vehicles.
-Results from Ricardo's23 LCA (commissioned by the EU Commission) shows that recycling enables a reduction of the production carbon footprint of a car of about 19% in 2020 and 22% in 2030.
+While recycling processes consume energy and initially increase emissions, they ultimately reduce the need for new raw materials to be extracted from the ground for future vehicles.
+Results from Ricardo's21 LCA (commissioned by the EU Commission) shows that recycling enables a reduction of the production carbon footprint of a car of about 19% in 2020 and 22% in 2030.
 Recycling credits were added in the update of T&E's methodology following the same methodology and findings for recycling credits.
-These credits are negative GHG emissions given at the end of life to account for the benefits from avoiding raw material extraction.
-CO2 credits are given based on the difference between the recycled content of materials used for production and the total recycling rate at the end of life.
+These credits are negative GHG emissions given at the end of life to account for the benefits accrued from avoiding raw material extraction.
+CO_2 credits are given based on the difference between the recycled content of materials used for production and the total recycling rate at the end of the vehicle's life.
 This conservative method implies that credits are only given when the recycling rate significantly exceeds the content of secondary material used in input.
-Based on Ricardo results, T&E applied a simplified methodology to account for recycling credits for all powertrains which are estimated to be about 19% of the production carbon footprint in 2022 and 22% in 2030.
-This estimate with relative value enables to scale Ricardo results and have consistent order of magnitude applicable to T&E's assumptions and methodology for the production carbon footprint.
+Based on the Ricardo study's results, T&E applied a simplified methodology to account for recycling credits for all powertrains which are estimated to be about 19% of the production carbon footprint in 2022, and 22% in 2030.
+This estimate, utilising a relative value, has enabled us to scale the Ricardo results and therefore to have a consistent order of magnitude applicable to T&E's assumptions and methodology for the production carbon footprint.

-23 Ricardo's recycling methodology is based on the Product Environmental Footprint 'Circular Footprint Formula' methodology for vehicle recycling and GREET data for battery recycling. https://op.europa.eu/en/publication-detail/-/publication/1f494180-bc0e-11ea-811c-01aa75ed71a1
+21 Ricardo's recycling methodology is based on the Product Environmental Footprint 'Circular Footprint Formula' methodology for vehicle recycling and GREET data for battery recycling. https://op.europa.eu/en/publication-detail/-/publication/1f494180-bc0e-11ea-811c-01aa75ed71a1